dina0412/Retail-analytics/README.md

 - **2. Enhance Customer Engagement**
 - **3. Improve Customer Feedback Scores**

+## **Data Processing Steps**
+1. **Data Cleaning in SQL**: Structured and cleaned the dataset to remove inconsistencies and missing values.
+2. **Sentiment Analysis in Python**: Applied NLP techniques using VADER sentiment analysis to categorize customer feedback into sentiment scores and buckets.
+3. **Transformation in Power Query**: Processed and reshaped the data for better analysis in Power BI.
+4. **Power BI Dashboard Creation**: Designed interactive reports and visualizations to explore key insights.

 ## **How to Use the Dashboard**
 1. Download the `.pbix` file from this repository.
 2. Open it in Power BI Desktop.